(This article, VacMaster VP112S Review: Is It as Great as Everyone Says It Is?, was last updated January 2018.)

 No machine is perfect, and as much as I love this chamber vac, it does have a few drawbacks.

 - It's expensive.
-At about $490, it's considerably more than an edge sealer, even a high quality one like the Weston Pro 2300 (about $400).
+It costs considerably more than an edge sealer, even a high quality one like the Weston Pro 2300 (about $400).
 However, it's cheaper than most chamber vacs and it's built to last.

 - It's heavy.
 At 46 pounds, it's bulky and awkward to move, so ideally you'll have a permanent spot for it.
 (Although, again, lighter than most chamber vacs.)